-In December 2015, the Authority entered into an intergovernmental agreement for the processing and marketing of recyclables with Lewis County.
+In December 2015, the Authority entered into an intergovernmental agreement for the processing and marketing of recyclables from Lewis County.

-In November 2016, the Authority approved a new five-year contract with Fulton County for Processing and Marketing of Recyclables.
+In November 2016, the Authority approved a new five-year contract with Fulton County for the processing and marketing of recyclables.

-In 2016, the Recycling Center processed 6,593 tons of recyclables from outside the Oneida-Herkimer region.
+In 2017, the Recycling Center processed 11,268 tons of recyclables from outside the Oneida-Herkimer region.
 Tipping fees are collected for this material to cover the recycling processing costs, providing the Authority with additional revenue to offset operational expenses.